Tom Murphy Player Props: Mariners vs. Angels

 Tom Murphy At The Plate

-- Murphy has 12 doubles, eight home runs and eight walks while hitting .300.
+- Murphy has 12 doubles, eight home runs and eight walks while batting .296.

-- Murphy will look to extend his six-game hitting streak.
-He's batting .444 with one homer over the course of his last games.
+- Murphy will look to extend his seven-game hitting streak.
+He's batting .421 with one homer during his last outings.

-- Murphy has had at least one RBI in 23.8% of his games this year (10 of 42), with more than one RBI five times (11.9%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Murphy has had an RBI in 11 games this season (25.6%), including five multi-RBI outings (11.6%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.